A probabilistic approach to continuous differentiability of optimal stopping boundaries: Introduction

 The popularity of optimal stopping rapidly increased in the 90's when applications in mathematical finance became one of the main drivers of the theory.
 A central application, which stimulated an enormous amount of research at the interface of probability and mathematical analysis, is the celebrated American option pricing problem (detailed expositions and historical remarks can be found for example in the books by Karatzas and Shreve \cite{karatzas1998methods} and Lamberton and Lapeyre \cite{lamberton2011introduction}).
 Nowadays, optimal stopping is a very lively branch of stochastic control theory and of applied probability, which expands in several directions (including, e.g., stochastic games, mean-field games, time-inconsistent problems) and finds a broad range of applications.

 The regularity of the free boundary $b$ that splits the state-space into the so-called {\em continuation} and {\em stopping} sets is a central theoretical question in the context of optimal stopping.
 In the PDE literature this issue has been addressed extensively, often via links to the Stefan problem, and numerous results concerning infinite differentiability of the free boundary have been known for a long time (see, e.g., Cannon and Hill \cite{CH67}, Friedman \cite{friedman1975parabolic} and Schaeffer \cite{schaeffer1976new}; earlier work from the 60's is also accounted for in L.-S.\ Jiang \cite{jiang1982free}).
 However, those results find limited use in modern optimal stopping because of assumptions that are often too restrictive for applications.
+Notable exceptions are the work by Bayraktar and Xing \cite{bayraktar2009analysis}, who obtain infinite differentiability of the American put boundary in a particular jump diffusion model, and Laurence and Salsa \cite{laurence2009regularity} who obtain infinite differentiability of American options boundaries in multi-dimensional geometric Brownian motion models.
+Both papers rely upon PDE methods.

 Somewhat surprisingly, and in part as a testament to the difficulty of the problem, results in the probabilistic literature are still extremely scarce.
 In the special case when the underlying process $\mathbb X$ is a Brownian motion, it is possible to use properties of the Gaussian transition density to deduce continuity and higher regularity of $b$ (see, e.g., Chen and Chadam \cite{chen2007mathematical}) following similar ideas as those in the PDE literature (cf., the monographs by Cannon \cite{cannon1984one} and Friedman \cite{friedman1975parabolic}).
 Those methods do not easily extend beyond the Gaussian framework.
-In more general situations probabilistic methods have only been used to prove continuity and, in some cases, Lipschitz continuity of the boundary (cf.\ De Angelis \cite{de2015note}, De Angelis and Stabile \cite{de2019lipschitz} and Peskir \cite{peskir2019continuity} and references therein).
+In more general situations, probabilistic methods have only been used to prove continuity and, in some cases, Lipschitz continuity of the boundary (cf.\ De Angelis \cite{de2015note}, De Angelis and Stabile \cite{de2019lipschitz} and Peskir \cite{peskir2019continuity} and references therein).
 Our work advances this strand of the literature and it bridges the gap between the probabilistic and PDE realms.
+As an auxiliary result, in Section \ref{sec:lip} we prove that optimal stopping boundaries are locally Lipschitz in finite-horizon problems for time-homogeneous diffusions and with time-homogeneous discounted payoff.